 I think most breeders who have made pairs this way have occasionally been frustrated by certain females who just will not accept the partners we choose.
 Why?
 No one really knows.
 All we can say is, “the heart wants what the heart wants.”

-Benefits: It's usually just a matter of time that a bonded pair will start breeding.
-All that's usually needed are the right conditions.
+Benefits: It’s usually just a matter of time that a bonded pair will begin breeding.
+All that’s usually needed are the right conditions.
 More on the that later in the article.

-So what is a bonded pair?
-Consider a pair bonded if they sleep in the same area, don't show aggression (except the normal female-keeping-the-male-in-line type nips), and basically are side-by-side or at least very near each other pretty much all the time.
+How do we define a bonded pair?
+Consider a pair bonded if they sleep in the same area, don’t show aggression (except the normal female-keeping-the-male-in-line type nips), and basically are side-by-side or at least very near each other the majority of the time.

-Drawbacks: It can be hard to tell if a pair is truly bonded in a short video or by taking someone's word for it.
+Drawbacks: It can be hard to tell if a pair is truly bonded in a short video or by taking someone’s word for it.
 If possible, check them out in person over a period of time.
 Anyone can easily stick two fish in a small tank, take a 30 second video of the fish cohabitating in the same space, and sell them as bonded.
-So be weary of unknown people selling "bonded" or "mated" pairs.
-A lot of people don't really understand these terms and will place two fish together and call them bonded.
+Be wary of unknown people selling “bonded” or “mated” pairs.
+A lot of sellers don’t really understand these terms and will place two fish together and call them bonded.

-As far as cost, this too can be pretty reasonable.
-Of course it's usually more expensive than the previous methods, but sometimes you'll be able to get a pair that's been together for a long time in someone's tank if they're breaking down the tank or moving for instance.
+As far as cost, this too can be reasonable.
+Of course, it’s usually more expensive than the previous methods, but sometimes you’ll be able to get a pair that’s been together for a long time in someone’s tank if they’re breaking down the tank or moving for instance.

 Benefits: The benefits of starting with breeding clownfish in the first place are quite obvious.
 You know the pair is sexually mature, that they’re fully bonded, and that they’ve bred.
 You can also often find out what the offspring may look like, if the previous owner raised any fry.

-Another potential drawback is that once the pair moves they won't lay again.
-That's right, just because they've laid in the past there is no guarantee that they'll continue to lay after moving.
+Another potential drawback is that once the pair moves, they won’t spawn again.
+That’s right, just because they’ve laid in the past there is no guarantee that they’ll continue to spawn after moving.
 Any time you break their cycle it can take time to get it back.
-Most of the time they'll get back to it in a few weeks, but occasionally they'll stop laying altogether.
-Just something to keep in mind.
+Most of the time they’ll get back to it in a few weeks, but occasionally they’ll stop spawning altogether.
+Just something to keep in mind as you shop for your perfect pair.

 Here’s a great video from one breeder, sharing how he pairs up his fish.
 Notice the size difference and the breeder’s box that they are in.

-Yes, sometimes you can put a female in with a potential mate and they'll be totally fine, but not always.
-Plus, it's possible that you put them together and they seem fine, only to find out after you walk away that the female decided she doesn't like the male and kills him.
-Make sure the male has places he can hide if needed that the female can't get into, such as 1 1/2" PVC pipe or some rock work with small caves.
-Even then the juvenile won't always know to hide and can quickly be killed.
+Sometimes you can put a female in with a potential mate and they’ll be totally fine, but not always.
+Plus, it’s possible that you put them together and they seem fine, only to find out after you walk away that the female decided she doesn’t like the male and kills him.
+Make sure the male has places he can hide if needed that the female can’t get into, such as 1-1/2″ PVC pipe or some rock work with small caves.
+Even then, the juvenile won’t always know to hide and can quickly be killed.

 Bottom line, watch them closely!